Fragmento de cabeza de terracota antigua | Artefacto romano/mediterráneo | Siglos I-II

 Importancia cultural

 La escultura helenística marcó un punto de inflexión en el arte antiguo, enfatizando el naturalismo, la individualidad y la emoción.
 Las figurillas de terracota se produjeron ampliamente en todo el mundo grecorromano, con fines religiosos, decorativos y funerarios.
-Este fragmento encarna esa síntesis cultural, combinando las expresivas formas griegas con la adopción generalizada de la terracota por parte de los romanos.
+Este fragmento encarna esa síntesis cultural, combinando las expresivas formas griegas con la adopción generalizada de la terracota como material por parte de los romanos.
 Estos artefactos proporcionan una valiosa perspectiva de las antiguas tradiciones artísticas, las prácticas devocionales y la estética común del mundo clásico.

 Condición